Kittemzly/ChocoBot/README.md

 ## Features

 - **Automatic Duty Queueing:**
-  Opens the Duty Finder, clears previous selections, and selects the appropriate duty based on your chosen race type.
+  Will auitomatically clear selection and select your chosen race on initial run, and will check for 1/1 selected before pressing join on subseqeuent runs, and reselect if it somehow got unselected.

 - **Race Execution:**
   Handles initial side-drift and in-race key presses with randomized timing to simulate human behavior.